abcsds/abcsds.github.io/_pages/cv.md

 {% include base_path %}

-# Languages

-- Spanish: Native
-- English: Native
-- German: C1
+Are you building a team to unravel the misteries of the mind?
+I have a strong technical and theorical background to offer, as well as more than 15 years of experience working in interdisciplinary teams.
+I can help you design cognitive science experiments with high precision and technical reliability without paying for any licenses.
+Openness and reproducibility are my focus.
+I'm currently looking for a team to work with.
+If you think I could be a good fit for yours, please contact me.

 # Education

- - Ph.D in Cognitive Science, Graz University of Technology, 2025 (expected)
+ - Ph.D in Brain-Computer Interfaces/Informatics, Graz University of Technology, 2025 (expected) Thesis: Cognitive Modeling for Affective Computing
- - M.Sc. in Data Analytics, Hildesheim University, 2020
+ - M.Sc. in Data Analytics, Hildesheim University, 2020 Thesis: Emotion Representation in Large Language Model Embeddings
- - B.Sc. in Computer Science, Guanajuato University, 2016
+ - B.Sc. in Computer Science, Guanajuato University, 2016 Thesis: Emotion Sonification in Social Networks

 # Experience